rodriguezofelia/what-the-french/readme.md

 ## Spotify integration

 In order to return results from Spotify's Search API, you will need your own client ID and secret.
-You can create yours via this [link](https://developer.spotify.com/documentation/general/guides/app-settings/).
+You can find instructions on how to generate your own via this [link](https://developer.spotify.com/documentation/general/guides/app-settings/).

 After you've generated your own ID and secret, you will need to create a config file to include them.
 You should then be able to retreive results from Spotify.